terrywbrady/UsingAppScript/PITCHME.md

 ![screenshot](screenshots/screen10.jpg)
 ![screenshot](screenshots/screen11.jpg)

-***
+#HSLIDE
-# Adding an HTML Template With Client JavaScript to Your Script
+### Adding an HTML Template With Client JavaScript to Your Script
 Your client JavaScript can invoke server-side methods using *google.script.run*
 - In the script IDE, create a new html file named "SidebarWithClientJS.html"
 ```